ivanxma/mysqlk8s/helm/ee/README.md

   EOF
   ```

-  - Append the following sections to ic.values (make changes to the username/password
+  - Append the following sections to ic.values (make changes to include the username/password )
   ```
   credentials:
     root: